Bolognese

 Top Takeaways

 Bolos are loving, loyal companion dogs for retirees, families with older children and newer pet parents who work from home.
 These charming furballs pack a lot of personality into their tiny bodies and are both intelligent and inquisitive.
-While maintaining their pristine white coats requires a little more time and care than some breeds, they don’t need a lot of exercise and are generally very healthy.
+While maintaining their pristine white coats requires a little more grooming than some breeds, they don’t need a lot of exercise and are generally very healthy.
 Wherever you are is exactly where your Bolo wants to be, so don’t leave them at home alone for too long if you want your pup to keep smiling.

 Expert input provided by veterinarian Corey Shagensky, DVM, founder of Progressive Animal Wellness in Avon, Conn., and Los Angeles-based certified dog behaviorist and trainer Russell Hartstein, CDBC, CPDT-KA, founder of Fun Paw Care.